-Virat Kohli has fallen behind the Fab Four - now ahead of a hectic schedule, the opportunity presents itself to the batter to reset his Test legacy.
+Virat Kohli has fallen behind the rest of the Fab Four - now, ahead of a hectic schedule, he has an opportunity to reset his Test legacy, writes Sarah Waris.

 When the Fab Four were etched into cricketing folklore by Martine Crowe, picking out a young batting quartet he predicted would achieve Test glory, little would one have known that the exact four names would stand on the podium of greatness a decade later.
 Virat Kohli, Joe Root, Steve Smith, and Kane Williamson made their debuts within two years of one another, rising to prominence around the same time.